Public Safety

 Hurricane Recovery Tips

-If your home has been damaged or destroyed, the recovery process will take time, but know that there are resources available to you to help ease the process of starting over.
-To minimize further risk to property or personal safety, follow these tips during the days immediately following a hurricane:
+• If your home has been damaged or destroyed, the recovery process will take time, but resources are available to help ease the process of starting over.
+To minimize further risk to property or personal safety, follow these tips in the days immediately following a hurricane:

 • Return home only when authorities have advised it is safe to do so.